*Updated June 25, 2021*

 Purpose: Short term detention of single adults.
 Not meant to house children or adults for longer than a few hours.
 As of April 2, a minority of unaccompanied children are brought to these stations (there are 81 along the Southern border) to be processed before being transferred to Office of Refugee Resettlement custody.
-Some children have been held in Border Patrol stations for longer than a week.
+In March, some children were held in Border Patrol stations for longer than a week.

 Services Provided: N/A

 Conditions: Facilities are cold, small cells.
 Migrants have nicknamed them “hieleras” (iceboxes).
 Lights always on, lack of hygienic facilities or adequate medical care.
 According to an April 2 Flores monitor report, “CBP facilities — which are not appropriate for minors in any event — have been stretched beyond thin.”
-Border Patrol also operates some holding centers outside of stations, where conditions appear to be even less well-suited for the detention of asylum seekers.
+Border Patrol has also used some holding centers outside of stations, where conditions appear to be even less well-suited for the detention of asylum seekers.
 Flores Settlement testimony published on June 21 notes inadequate hygiene and poor sleeping conditions for children held in these cells.
 Children in some locations are not able to speak with their family members on the phone, others have limited access to make phone calls.
 Children report being “locked up all day.”

 Centralized Processing Centers (CPCs)